liordeutsch/liordeutsch.github.io/_posts/2022-06-14-counting-consciousnesses.md

  * I understand that we need to be more careful in how we define the *distinctness* of two consciousnesses.
 Also, I did not take into account the option of multiple consciousnesses "merging" into one when they come into contact and share information with each other.

+ * In the sperm whale implication, I did not consider the difference in the "amount" of consciousnesses between whales and other animals.
+I believe that the exponential factor would dwarf any other factor, which depends on a reasonable measure of consciousnesses.

  * Please do not consider me as an advocate of this theory.
 It is not my view.
 It is just a theory, and I do not claim to support it over the alternatives.